yangyunshi/yangyunshi.github.io/essays/unseen_faculty.md

       Similarly to the previous categories, I found that it was often able to help me understand code fairly well.
 It was helpful to get a line-by-line analysis when I felt confused, and I could later apply those lessons to future code I encountered.

   20. Writing code<br>
       I feel that a lot of the code I wrote in this class was made up of tools that we used or learned so I didn't really need to rely on AI to write out code much.
 Sometimes if I wondered if something could be more efficient, I would inquire about it.
 But I didn't always use the code that AI provided as it often had errors that I had to bugfix or other issues (for example, suspected security issues).
-It could usually provide a decent baseline or starting point, but I probably wouldn't rely heavily on it to solve more complex issues.
+It could usually provide a decent baseline or starting point, but I wouldn't rely heavily on it to solve more complex issues.

   21. Documenting code<br>
       I occassionally used it to help comment my code as it's much faster and it automatically adds proper formatting.
 I would review the comments to check that that they are correct and then add them or edit them so that they suited however I preferred to organize things in my project.